History of Top Drive Development

 In the 1950’s, specialized winch trucks were developed for pipe pickup and laydown.

-A winch line from the truck was attached above the rig floor.
+A cable from the truck was attached above the rig floor.

-A pipe trough was suspended by rolling pulleys from this long hanging line.
+A pipe trough was suspended from this hanging line by rolling pulleys.

-Individual joints of pipe were placed in the trough which was pulled to/from the rig floor.
+Individual joints of pipe were rolled into the trough which was winched rapidly to and from the rig floor.

-This was the new technology - obvious safety problems but faster and probably safer than previously.
+This was the new technology.
+Obvious safety problems but still probably faster and safer than before.

 Speed and safety were improved again.

-Many competitive catwalk machines emerged from low cost welder-built machines to high tech extremely expensive machines.
+Many competitive catwalk machines emerged - from low cost weldshop-built machines to high tech extremely expensive machines.

 Small to mid-size manufacturers like Hawker and Pipe Wranglers (later Forum) emerged as some of the lead competitors.

-Most such machines required dangerous manual work to install the main load-carrying pin in position to set the desired lift height.
+Most such machines today require dangerous manual work to install the main load-carrying pins which also set the desired lift height.

-As long reach horizontal drilling became common and reached beyond 24,000 feet, BOP stacks became taller with rig floors up to 40 feet.
+As long reach horizontal drilling became common, BOP stacks became taller with rig floors up to 40 feet.